bmscmoreira/VikunjaStyles/README.md

 I find Vikunja incredibly useful already but my eyes demand a dark mode and my huge lists demand a more compact layout – that's why I made these stylesheets to accomplish it.

-CAUTION: this is an UNOFICIAL mod, not related with Vikunja Authors: this means it may break sometimes, altought I'll try to make it always compatible with the more recent versions of Vikunja.
+CAUTION: this is an UNOFICIAL mod, not related with Vikunja Authors: this means it may break sometimes, altought I'll try to make it always compatible with the most recent versions of Vikunja.

 NOTE: this is a WIP: may have bugs, please report them.

 ### 2. USAGE
-Simply overlay this CSS file over the rendered app.
+Simply overlay the desired CSS files over the rendered app.
 This can be done with a lot of browser extensions (look for 'css inject', 'css override', etc).

 I have separated the styles in three files which can be used together or independently to achive different Vikunja looks (eg. you prefer a light theme but want more items on the screen?
 Just overaly the 'compact' rules).
 The three files are: